rwpalmer/tzLib/doc/tzLib_Overview.md

 	tzLib leverages the HttpClient library to submit an HTTP POST to an HTTP Server.
 This POST provides the server with the device's time zone ID, and triggers a PHP script to run on	the server.
-When the PHP script exits, the answers to six questions are returned to the tzLib.
+When the PHP script exits, data related to the submitted time zone ID is returned to tzLib.
+This
+	includes:

-		1. What is the standard time zone offset the submitted time zone ID?
+		-   Standard time zone offset
-		2. What is the current time zone offset for the submitted time zone ID?
+		-   Current time zone offset
-		3. What is the abbreviation associated with the current offset?
+		-   Abbreviation associated with the current offset
-		4. When is the next DST transition for the submitted time zone ID?
+		-   Time for the next DST transition
-		5. What will the time zone offset be after the next DST transition?
+		-   Post transition current offset
-		6. What is the abbreviation associated with the post transiton offset?
+		-   Abbreviation associated with the post transition current offset

-		The returned data can be used to answer other questions for example:
+		The returned data can be used to compute:
-		-   What is the current DST Offset?": can be computed by subtracting the standard offset from the current offset.
-		-	"Is the current time STD or DST?": can be computed by comparing the current offset to the standard offset.
-When the two match, time is STD.
-When they differ, time is DST.
+		-   Current DST Offset = (current offset - standard offset)
+		-	isDST = false when (current offset = standard offset) isDST = true when (current offset != standard offset)